nashjr8801/Load-Balancer-and-Firewall-SDN-Final/README.md

 # Load-Balancer-and-Firewall-SDN
- This Repository Contains the Profect to load balance the incoming load via weighted round robin and random methodologies along with firewall to remove unnecessary traffic.
+ This Repository Contains the Project to load balance the incoming load via weighted round robin and random distribution methodologies along with firewall to remove unnecessary traffic.